 Do you need to have donated lots of fish, bugs and fossils for the Stamp Rally?

 It seems that the number of specimens that you have donated to the museum doesn't affect your ability to collect stamps.
 It's a simple case of finding the machines throughout the museum and collecting the stamps.

 How can I prepare for International Museum Day in Animal Crossing: New Horizons?

-Well, on the assumption that the stamps aren't connected to the donations you've made, you really don't need to do much beside unlocking and upgrading the museum itself.
+Well, you really don't need to do much beside unlocking and upgrading the museum itself.
 To do so you'll have to start donating fish, bugs and fossils to Blathers (or Tom Nook at the very beginning of the game).

 Donating specimens to the museum is something many people do as a matter of course, but if you've been selling your catches for Bells and neglecting the cultural development of your town, there's never been a better time to get philanthropic.

 This article is part of our Animal Crossing: New Horizons walkthrough, which includes a Complete Fish List, Complete Bug List and Complete Sea Creatures List.
 If you're looking for specific fish or bug, we can tell you how to catch the elusive Coelacanth, Mahi-Mahi, Giant Trevally, Stringfish, Golden Trout and all the Sharks and Beetles, along with a full list of Critters leaving at the end of the month.
 We've also compiled a Complete Villager List and a Complete List of K.K.
 Slider Songs, as well as the Best Custom Design Codes and Islands we've found so far, and the best islands to visit using Dream Address Codes.